MicrosoftDocs/biztalk-docs/biztalk/core/update-references-to-bam-primary-import-database-name-and-connection-string.md

 ms.author: "mandia"
 manager: "anneta"
 ---
-# How to Update References to the BAM Primary Import Database Name and Connection String
+# Update References to the BAM Primary Import Database Name and Connection String
 If you backed up your BAMPrimaryImport database in the event of a system or data failure, you can restore that backup to a different computer and rename the backup.

  The BAM Event Bus service moves event data from the MessageBox database to the BAMPrimaryImport database.
 The BAM Event Bus service includes fault tolerance logic that enables it to recover and restart from an unexpected failure without losing any data.
 For more information about the BAM Event Bus service, see [Managing the BAM Event Bus Service](../core/managing-the-bam-event-bus-service.md).